-- Have your child wash his hands after the visit.
+- Have your child wash their hands after the visit.
 Playground equipment is likely to have more germs than the picnic table.

 Toddlers often love the family dog.
 Here's how to focus on the fun and fight the doggie's germs.

-- Teach your child to respect the dog by not pulling his hair or hitting him.
-If the dog gets upset and nips or bites, germs in his saliva can cause a potentially serious skin infection.
+- Teach your child to respect the dog by not pulling their hair or hitting them.
+If the dog gets upset and nips or bites, germs in their saliva can cause a potentially serious skin infection.

 - Doggie treats can be tempting for toddlers to eat!
 But dry dog foods, dog treats, and the water bowl can carry germs.
-Put them where your child can't reach or have him wash his hands after handling them.
+Put them where your child can't reach or have them wash their hands after handling them.

 - Don't feed the dog in the kitchen.
 Dry pet food may carry salmonella.
 Infections are more likely in young children if pets are fed in the kitchen.

 - Teach your child to stay away from the dog when it is eating.

 - Be sure your toddler doesn't grab the dog's toys and put them in their mouth.
 Wash dog toys often.